pks9862728888/Movie_trailer_website_generator/README.md

 Movie trailer website project, part of the Udacity [Python Foundation Nanodegree](https://in.udacity.com/course/python-foundation-nanodegree--nd002-inpy).

-## What it is and does:
+## Overview:

-A Python program that produces the HTML for a movie website that displays a number of movie and Tv series trailers.
-Click on a poster to play its trailer.
+A Python program that produces the HTML for a movie website which displays a number of movies and Tv series trailers.
+After website has been created, it will open automatically in your default web browser.
+Simply click on posters to view trailers.

 ## Required Libraries and Dependencies:

 Python 3.x is required to run this project.
-The Python executable should be in your default path, which the Python installer should have set.
+The Python executable should be in your default path, in which the Python installer should have set.

 Moreover pandas should be installed.

-To install pandas open the terminal or command prompt and type in the code:
+To install pandas open the terminal or command prompt and type:

 ```bash
 pip install pandas